 In recognition of the importance of creative expression, PCC Unplugged gives students, faculty, and alumni the opportunity to share song, performance, poetry, spoken word, and more.

-In 2003, PCC students formed 6X, a group designed to address the current mass-extinction crisis.
-6X evolved into Species Alliance, a nonprofit organization and documentary film project (see www.speciesalliance.org for more information).
+In 2003, PCC students formed a group designed to address the current mass-extinction crisis.
+The group evolved into Species Alliance, a nonprofit organization and documentary film project.
+For more information visit www.speciesalliance.org.

 An important element in the framing of students' experience of our program is the graduation ritual, where graduates are given a PCC "Philosopher's Stone" by their advisor/mentor, and where graduates are given space to share something to mark the successful completion of their journey.